-Brownish-red, capsule shaped tablets.
+Brownish-red, oval, film-coated tablets.
 They are biconvex (rounded on top and bottom) with a flat edge.
-The tablets have 'T' & 63debossed (stamped into) either side of a deep break line on one side of the tablet and deep break line on the other side.
+The tablets have 'T' & 64 debossed (stamped into) either side of a deep break line on one side of the tablet and a deep break line on the other side.

-The tablet can be divided into equal doses.
+The break line can be used to divide [TB279 trade name] into equal doses.